IP History – a look at what might have been.

 “it is very possible that … one machine would suffice to solve all the problems that are demanded of it from the whole country.” – Copeland, Jack (2006).
 Colossus: The Secrets of Bletchley Park’s Codebreaking Computers.
 Oxford University Press. p.109

-Today the rise of devices, and the Internet of Things is driving the need to connect more devices than ever.
+Today the rise of mobile devices, and the Internet of Things is driving the need to connect more devices than ever.
 The assumption that the first octet only encodes the network has long since disappeared.
 Today, the IPv4 space has been exhausted.

 So 33 years after 1979, we had the World IPv6 Launch [6 June 2012].
 IPv6 provides more IP address space, with room to grow.
 It’s been almost five years since the global event.
 Where are we with IPv6 now?
 What is the IP future?